Interview:

 1. The organisation:

-When it comes to the organisation, I ask myself: What does the company need to remain future-proof, and how can internal communication contribute to this?
+When it comes to the organisation, I ask myself: What does the company need to remain fit for the future, and how can internal communication contribute to this?

 2. The environment:

-When it comes to the environment, I look at current events surrounding the organisation and what internal communication needs to respond to.
-One example is the coronavirus pandemic, which came from outside and required a rapid adaptation of communication channels.
+When it comes to the environment, I look at current events affecting the organisation and what internal communication needs to respond to.
+One example is the COVID-19 pandemic, which came from outside and required a rapid adaptation of communication channels.

-When it comes to the workforce, I ask: What information and communication do employees need to do their jobs as effectively as possible?
+When it comes to the staff, I ask: What information and communication do staff need to do their jobs as effectively as possible?

-Finally, perhaps an unusual but important point: the customers.
-This primarily concerns the points of contact between employees and customers.
-For example: What information does a sales representative need to be able to communicate effectively with the outside world?
+Finally – perhaps an unusual but important point – the customers.
+This is primarily about the points of contact between staff and customers.
+For example: what information does a sales representative need to be able to communicate effectively with the outside world?
 Here, too, those responsible for communication can provide valuable support.

 What topics are currently on the agenda for internal communications?

 Ulrike Führmann: Some topics are perennial favourites in internal communications – these include digitalisation, New Work and agility.
-When it comes to agility, I’m currently seeing two contrasting trends: whilst agile working has become the norm in some organisations, disillusionment or even disappointment is spreading in others.
+When it comes to agility, I’m currently seeing two contrasting trends: whilst agile working has become the norm in some organisations, in others a sense of disillusionment or even disappointment is setting in.

-A current topic is the integration of artificial intelligence into communication processes.
-Many communications managers face the challenge of deploying AI effectively and making the best possible use of its potential in their day-to-day work.
-At the same time, the increasing workload on employees is coming ever more into focus – whether due to a real increase in workload or a subjectively perceived additional burden.
-This topic will certainly continue to occupy us in connection with the future of Germany as a business location and the discussion surrounding motivation.
+A topical issue is the integration of artificial intelligence into communication processes.
+Many communications managers face the challenge of using AI effectively and making the best possible use of its potential in their day-to-day work.
+At the same time, the increasing workload on employees is coming ever more into focus – whether due to a genuine increase in workload or a subjectively perceived additional burden.
+This issue will certainly continue to occupy us, particularly in the context of Germany’s future as a business location and the debate surrounding employee motivation.

 Furthermore, geopolitical developments are currently having a particularly intense impact on companies.
-The effects vary in severity depending on the sector and location, but they present many organisations – and thus internal communication – with new challenges.
-These include, for example, rising raw material prices, uncertainties regarding production sites, and increasing cyberattacks.
+The effects vary in severity depending on the sector and location, but they present many organisations – and thus internal communication too – with new challenges.
+These include, for example, rising raw material prices, uncertainties regarding production sites, and an increase in cyberattacks.

 Change seems to be a key topic in internal communication.
 How would you define change communication?
-Do you see it as a special form of internal communication?
+Do you see it as a specialised form of internal communication?

-Ulrike Führmann: For me, it is less a special form of internal communication and more a distinct area of communication in its own right.
+Ulrike Führmann: For me, it is not so much a special form of internal communication as a distinct area of communication in its own right.
 Internal communication focuses on ‘day-to-day communication’, whereas change communication comes into play during periods of change.
-It supports the change process through communication and fosters understanding of new or different decisions, directions, processes, etc. It ensures that employees receive all the information they need to remain productive.
-And also that they can contribute their own ideas and suggestions, provided that participation is both desired and appropriate.
+It supports the change process through communication and fosters understanding of new or different decisions, strategic directions, processes and so on.
+It ensures that employees receive all the information they need to continue working effectively.
+It also ensures that they can contribute their own ideas and suggestions, provided that participation is both desired and appropriate.

 You are not only an expert in internal communication but also a systemic coach.
-What added value does the systemic approach to internal communication provide?
+What added value does the systemic approach bring to internal communication?

-This knowledge helps to better understand internal organisational phenomena and respond to them in a targeted manner.
-An example: why do change processes in companies so often fail?
-Or why is it not enough to simply want to change employees’ ‘mindset’ – and why such an intervention is actually intrusive.
+This knowledge helps us to better understand phenomena within organisations and to respond to them in a targeted manner.
+For example: why do change processes in companies so often fail?
+Or why is it not enough simply to want to change employees’ ‘mindset’ – and why such an intervention is actually intrusive?
 For communicators, it is particularly fascinating that, according to systems theorist Niklas Luhmann, organisations consist of communication.
 Anyone wishing to change organisations must therefore start with communication.

 At present, I am observing that the wave of agility is being replaced by a systemic wave.
-This pleases me, as the systemic and systems-theoretical perspective is extremely valuable for change within organisations and the design of internal communication.
-At the same time, I see the danger that this approach may degenerate into a mere fad, thereby failing to fully realise its enormous potential.
-Whether a passing trend or a sustainable approach: it is well worth all communications managers engaging with it in depth.
+I am pleased about this, as the systemic and systems-theoretical perspective is extremely valuable for change within organisations and for shaping internal communication.
+At the same time, I see a risk that this approach may degenerate into a mere fad, meaning its enormous potential is not fully realised.
+Whether it is a passing trend or a sustainable approach, it is well worth all communications professionals engaging with it in depth.

 Your contact person